Our children are surrounded by information about relationships and sex – in advertising, on the internet, in storylines on the TV and in magazines.

 • Delay their first sexual experience

-• Help them avoid unwanted pregnancies or abortion and sexually transmitted infections (STIs)
+• Protect them from abuse, unwanted pregnancies, abortion and sexually transmitted infections (STIs)

 4YP talked to parents and carers from across Bristol.
 They told us that they should be the most important source of information and advice on relationships and sex and that more support was needed.
 We’ve produced this website to help and there is also a top tips leaflet available from pharmacies, doctors surgeries and schools in Bristol.